tumrin/MiniImpPlus-compiler/docs/src/setup.md

 cargo run -- --help
 ```

-If you want to see how the MiniImp code is compiled to either of
+If you want to see how the MiniImpPlus code is compiled to either of
 the exercise languages, it can be done by running the command.

 ```bash